Looking for some cool places in Bucharest or want to get a bit off the beaten path in Romania’s capital city? Read on!

 10. Largest Corkscrew Collection and The Pressing Iron Collection in the World

 The collection is curated by the Museum of Romanian Records.
-It is not open to the public at the moment (although they said that there are such plans for the future).
-It can be visited if agreed in advance, usually for corporate events and group trips.
+It was not open to the public when I visited (only for events), but it seems that it’s now open to everyone.
+In any case, it can be visited if agreed in advance, and also for corporate events and group trips.
 You can find more information here.

 Location: Strada Parfumului 25-27

 11. Hanul lui Manuc

 Manuc’s Inn is the oldest operating hotel building in Bucharest (built in 1806).